Azure/buffalo-azure/README.md

 #### eventgrid

-`buffalo generate eventgrid [flags]`
+`buffalo generate eventgrid {name} [flags]`

 [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview) is an HTTP based messaging solution, that seeks to empower you while writing event-driven reactive web applications.
 Many Azure Services are already wired up to start informing you when their events happen using Event Grid.

-Implementing this eventgrid command seeks to
+Running this command will add an action to your buffalo application that can be registered with an Event Grid Topic.
+It automatically responds to Subsctiption Validation events, and dispatches to different methods based on the Event Type string in an Event definition.

 ### Installation